markdryan/subtilis/README.md

 the existing BBC BASIC V features and then figure out a way of adding modern constructs to the lanuage.
 To start with there will probably only be two target OSes, RISCOS 3 and RISCOS 4, and one CPU family, ARM 2 or greater.
-Ultimately the goal is to create a 6502 backend for the BBC micro as well, but this is a long way off.
+Ultimately the goal is to create a backend for the native ARM processor mode of PiTubeDirect, but this is a long way off.